KirkOlynyk/orleans/src/Orleans.Indexing/ReadMe.txt

 to the V2 project under src\Orleans.Indexing.
 I changed the name in order to be more consistent with the naming conventions used in the V2 project.
 In addition to moving the files I have changed
-<root>\orleans.sln to include the new files in the build.
+<V2>\orleans.sln to include the new files in the build.
 There
 are a total of 90 .cs files that were copied from V1 to V2, and most of them compile with only minor modifications.
 These modifications included putting "I" in front of interface definitions and